 Sometimes, people ask, "when did you start writing and telling stories?"
 Or, "when did you start painting?"
-I made stories almost as soon as I learned to talk.
-Once I leaned how a pencil - or crayon - could make words or draw pictures, I never stopped.
-I learned to read early, and soon went through all my parents books and magazines.
-As a kid, I hid books all over the house, so no matter where I was , I could disappear into a magical world someone else had created.
+I made up stories almost as soon as I learned to talk.
+"Too much imagination," my dad would say.
+Once I learned how a pencil - or crayon - could make words or draw pictures, I never stopped.
+I learned to read early, and went through all my parents' books and magazines.
+As a kid, I hid my story books all over the house, so I could disappear into a magical world at anytime.

-I studied Art and English in high school, then majored in Visual Art and English Literature and completed a Double Honours Bachelor of Arts Degree at the University of Western Ontario.
-Afterwards, I completed double specialist in Visual Art and English Language and earned a Bachelor of Education at The University of Toronto.
+In high school, I studied Art and English, then earned a Double Honours Bachelor of Arts Degree at the University of Western Ontario in Visual Arts and English Literature.
+Afterwards, I completed a double specialist in Visual Art and English Language, and a Bachelor of Education at The University of Toronto.

-I taught High School Visual Art and English and acquired a Master's of Education in Curriculum Design from Brock University.
-I took extra courses in Special Education and Literacy.
-I've continued to take courses in both Creative Writing and the Arts through the years.
-It's essential to keep learning - especially in our rapidly changing world.
+I taught High School Visual Art and English.
+By going to night school, and summer school for two years, I earned a Master's of Education in Curriculum Design from Brock University.
+Afterwards, I took additional courses in Special Education and Literacy.
+Through out the years, I've continued to take courses in Creative Writing and the Arts .

-Early on, my family lived on the outskirts of a small town, then later we moved to a small fruit farm.
-We shared a rustic cabin in the northern woods on a small lake with my grandparents.
+At first, my family lived on the outskirts of a small town, later we moved to a small fruit farm.
+We shared a rustic cabin on a small lake in the north woods with my grandparents.
 Those things are huge influences in my writing.
 My parents were fantastic role models.
 My best inspiration comes when I am in quiet, rural settings - and then the words and pictures flow like magic!

 'The purpose of art is washing the dust of daily life off our souls.'
 Pablo Picasso